WindowsAzure-TrainingKit/HOL-IntroSQLDatabase/HOL.md

 In this lab, you have looked at the basics of working with SQL Database.
 If you have any SQL Server experience, you may have found the lab familiar and that is, indeed, the point.
 Working with SQL Database should be very familiar to anyone who has worked with SQL Server.

 You learned to create new databases, logins and users for those databases.
-You saw that for the most part, you could simply create objects in SQL Database as you would with an on-premises SQL Server.
+You saw that for the most part, you could simply create objects in SQL Database as you would with an on-premise SQL Server.

 In addition, you created a simple Windows Azure application that is able to consume a SQL Database.